Home > Eternal Heaven > New Jerusalem > Size of New Jerusalem

 Over the Middle East:

-If you are 1 mile away from the city, you would not see the top but might if you are 10 miles away.
-At 5,000 miles away, it would appear more than 130 times larger than the moon.
+If you are 1 mile away from the city, you would not see the top2 but might if you are 10 miles away3.
+At 5,000 miles away, it would appear more than 130 times larger than the moon4.
 To appear the size of the moon, you would have to be 160,427 miles away.

 Because the city is at least 1,400 miles in length, width and height, it could be shaped like a cube or pyramid.
 Does the height refer to the wall that surrounds the city or the tallest building?
 Rev. 21:17 says the wall around the city is about 200 feet, but ESV, NASB and KJV bibles don't specify whether this is the thickness or height.
 The NIV bible says this is about 200 feet thick, but the footnote says "or high".
 A cube-shaped city would make sense in the sense the Most Holy place in Solomon's temple(1 Kings 6:20) was shaped like a cube.
 However, scripture does not provide a definitive answer as to whether the city is cube or pyramid-shaped.